kubedb/cli/docs/guides/redis/monitoring/using-builtin-prometheus.md

 ## Deploy Redis with Monitoring Enabled

-At first, let's deploy an Redis database with monitoring enabled.
+At first, let's deploy an Redis server with monitoring enabled.
 Below is the Redis object that we are going to create.

 ```yaml
 apiVersion: kubedb.com/v1alpha1